Fix Sage Balance Sheet Account Suspense Error

 Assets = Liabilities + Equity

-If one side changes without the other updating correctly, Sage reports a discrepancy.
+If one side changes without the other updating correctly, Sage balance sheet out of balance errors appear in your reports.

 1. Incorrect Journal Entries